open-xchange/appsuite-middleware/documentation/components/provisioning/context-provisioning.md

 * The "inmemory" bulk creation mode for contexts is no more supported, since the reworked context provisioning renders that option obsolete

 # Introduction of count tables
-The biggest change is the usage of count-tables that were introduced by Carsten Höger and Dennis Sieben in a proof of concept implementation for Orange and their main goal is a quick detection of the next suitable file storage and database (schema) for a new context as a quick look-up of a file storage's or database's occupancy is provided.
+The biggest change is the usage of count-tables that were introduced by Carsten Höger and Dennis Sieben in a proof of concept implementation and their main goal is a quick detection of the next suitable file storage and database (schema) for a new context as a quick look-up of a file storage's or database's occupancy is provided.
 This avoids the need to execute slow/stressing `COUNT` queries.
 Those tables track:

 * Number of contexts per file storage